Any use of the title "Midwife" within New York State requires licensure.

-To meet the education requirements for licensure as a midwife in New York State, you must present satisfactory evidence of graduation from high school or the equivalent and (a) or (b) or (c) below:
+To meet the education requirements for licensure as a midwife in New York State, you must present evidence of completion of a master’s or higher degree program in midwifery or a related field that is:

-- graduation from a midwifery education program after December 1995* accredited by the American College of Nurse Midwives Division of Accreditation; or
+- accredited by the American College of Nurse Midwives Division of Accreditation*; or

 - technical health care skills;